ChessAnalysis/chess-analysis/README.md

 22. Re1 Rxe1+ 23.
 Kxe1 O-O 24.
 Ke2 h6 25.
 Rg3 Kf7 26.
 Rh3 Kg6 27.
 Rg3+ Kf7 28.
 Rh3 Kg6 29.
 Rg3+ Kf7 1/2-1/2
 ```

-As you can notice, each PGN file is separated in 2 parts: (1) headers (2) moves
+As you can notice, each PGN file is separated in two parts: (1) headers (2) moves

 The static analysis first parses each file and inspects each interesting headers information like *White Elo Rating*, *Result* or *Date*.
 We can also get an iterator on moves to get information about *Pieces Captured Count* or *Pieces Moves Count*...
 We parse all games with a [Java parser](http://sourceforge.net/projects/pgnparse/) in order to analyze different moves (promotions, king castling, captured pieces...) and generate FENs.